CCBIO-2022/Cancer_Genomics/README.md

 ### One slide presentation | wednesday
 Please submit one slide per group before Wednesday 09 o'clock,
 for presentation of you idea/question/topic that you will persue in group work.
+- total 5 min per group
+- select one person to present
+- Task: Identify the group question & approaches to take to investigate this.
+Ok not to have a fully finished project at this stage.
+- Input from class during presentations might improve or have additional suggestions to "mini-project".

 https://skjemaker.app.uib.no/view.php?id=12248470